Ukrainian band wins Eurovision Song Contest in vote seen as supporting its homeland

-TURIN, Italy — Ukrainian band Kalush Orchestra won the Eurovision Song Contest in the early hours of Sunday in a clear show of support for the war-ravaged nation.
+TURIN, Italy — Ukrainian band Kalush Orchestra won the Eurovision Song Contest, a clear show of popular support for the group’s war-ravaged nation that went beyond music.

-The six-man band that mixes traditional folk melodies and contemporary hip hop in a purposeful defense of Ukrainian culture was the sentimental and bookmakers’ favorite among the 25 bands and performers competing in the grand finale.
-The public vote from home was decisive in securing their victory.
+The band and its song “Stefania” beat 24 other performers early Sunday in the grand final of the competition.
+The public vote from home, via text message or the Eurovision app, proved decisive, lifting them above British TikTok star Sam Ryder, who led after the national juries in 40 countries cast their votes.

+Ukrainian President Volodymyr Zelensky welcomed the victory, Ukraine’s third since its 2003 Eurovision debut.
+He said “we will do our best” to host next year’s contest in the devastated port city of Mariupol, which is almost completely occupied by Russian forces.

+In describing the city, Zelensky underlined “Ukrainian Mariupol,” adding: “free, peaceful, rebuilt!”

+“I am sure our victorious chord in the battle with the enemy is not far off,” Zelensky said in a post on the Telegram messaging app.

-The band’s front man, Oleg Psiuk, took advantage of the enormous global audience to make impassioned plea to free fighters still trapped beneath a sprawling steel plant in the southern port city of Mariupol following the six-man band’s performance.
+Kalush Orchestra’s frontman, Oleh Psiuk, took advantage of the enormous global audience, last year numbering more than 180 million, to make an impassioned plea to free fighters still trapped beneath a sprawling steel plant in Mariupol.

-“I ask all of you, please help Ukraine, Mariupol.
-Help Azovstal, right now,” the band’s front man, Oleh Psiuk, said, to the live crowd of some 7,500, many of whom gave a standing ovation, and global television audience of millions.
+“Help Azovstal, right now,” Psiuk implored following his victory performance, speaking from beneath a bright bucket hat that has become the band’s trademark among fans.

+He later told a news conference that people can help by “spreading information, talking out this, reaching out to governments to help.”

 The plea to free the remaining Ukrainian fighters trapped beneath the Azovstal plant by Russians served as a somber reminder that the hugely popular and at times flamboyant Eurovision song contest was being played out against the backdrop of a war on Europe’s eastern flank.